 Savory Jalapeno-Cheese Bread (Bread Machine Friendly)

-Sneak Peek: Let your bread machine handle the hard work with this Jalapeno-Cheese Bread!
-Packed with chunks of mild cheddar and spicy jalapenos, this bread is perfect for sandwiches, snacks, or as a unique hostess gift.
+Sneak Peek: Your bread machine does the hard work—enjoy cheesy, spicy goodness in every bite!
+With mild cheddar and jalapenos, it’s perfect for sandwiches, snacks, or a thoughtful hostess gift.

 sliced jalapeno-Cheese Bread on a bread board.Pin